-Snacking is a great way to include foods in your diet that will help to lower your cholesterol, like oats, apples and beans.
+Snacking is a great way to include foods in your diet that can help to lower your cholesterol, like oats, apples and beans.
 And eating regularly throughout the day also helps to stabilise your blood sugar and keep your metabolism ticking along.

 Here are some of my favourites:-